PrimeTimeTran/next-blog/data/blog/mobile requirements.md

 ### Intro

+- How to run emulator/simulator on local & device:
+- How to view request logs:
 - Navigation

-  - Bottom tab
-  - Drawer/Sidebar
   - Stack
+  - Drawer
+  - Tab

-- Render UI elements such as text, images, icons
+- Render UI elements such as text, images, icons:

-  - Change text/image/icon size
-  - Change text/image/icon color
+  - Change text/image/icon attributes such as size, style, color

-- Fetch data.
+- Fetch data:

-- Store global state.
+- Store global state:

-- Importing/exporting files/libraries.
+- Importing/Exporting Syntax:

-- How to run emulator/simulator on local & device.

-- How to create development vs release builds.
+- How to create development vs release builds:

-- How to provision profiles on both iOS and Android.
+- How to provision profiles on both iOS and Android:

 - Configure schemes & variants for iOS and Android respectively.

-- How to build development & release builds.

 - How to troubleshoot connectivity issues.

-- How to view request logs.